 Cats are wonderful, mysterious creatures.
 To put it simply - sometimes, they're just plain WEIRD!
 Some cats yowl in the middle of the night.
 Others give weird nibbles to show signs of affection or bring us gross gifts in the form of tiny, dead animals.
 As caretakers and companions to these fluffy enigmas, us humans are often left scratching our heads wondering, “why do cats do that?”
-Here are six WEIRD cat behaviors - explained.
+Here are seven WEIRD cat behaviors - explained.

 1. Showing Us Their Butts

 It's all fun and games 'til your cat shoves its butt in your face.
 Isn't that the old saying?
 But it turns out there's a reason why your cat likes doing an about-face in your, well, face.
 It's just their way of saying, "Hello!
 I trust you."
 Cats communicate mostly through body language, so by showing you their rump, they're letting you know they care.

 Who can truly speak to the motivations of our mysterious moggies?
 One reason cats choose to follow us into the bathrooms may be that they know we're a captive audience, so to speak.
 They've learned we're stuck in one place and have no choice but to pay attention to them.

 Other theories suggest your cat might feel vulnerable if you leave them behind.
 Your cat likely views you, the Almighty Can Opener, as a source of safety and comfort (as well as food).
 So when you disappear behind a closed door, they might feel less safe than normal and as such seek you out to continue to take advantage of the comfort and safety you provide them.